Trustlayerhackaton/monad-blitz-medellin/README.md

 2. **Dual Score System** — a *Credit Score* (on-chain behavior) and a *Trustworthy Score* (optional KYC/background check) give a complete view
 3. **Explainable AI** — every score comes with a factor breakdown so users know exactly what drives their result
 4. **NFT Credit Passport** — the score is minted on-chain as an ERC-721, portable and verifiable by any merchant or DeFi protocol
-5. **Reward System** — punctual payments earn mcCOP (ERC-20) tokens, gamifying good financial behavior
+5. **Reward System** — punctual payments earn MONAD (ERC-20) tokens, gamifying good financial behavior
 6. **Pay-per-Use on Monad** — each assessment costs a small MON fee, recorded immutably via `RiskScoreOracle`

 ![User Workflow](docs/img/user_workflow.png)